k3s-io/docs/docs/security/hardening-guide.md

 ## Conclusion

 If you have followed this guide, your K3s cluster will be configured to comply with the CIS Kubernetes Benchmark.
-You can review the [CIS Benchmark Self-Assessment Guide](self-assessment.md) to understand the expectations of each of the benchmark's checks and how you can do the same on your cluster.
+You can review the [CIS 1.8 Self-Assessment Guide](self-assessment-1.8.md) to understand the expectations of each of the benchmark's checks and how you can do the same on your cluster.